Skip to content

 The View Hotel offers rooms with the best view of Monument Valley

-• Kayenta, Arizona (24 miles south of Monument Valley):
+• Kayenta, Arizona (24 miles south of Monument Valley) – the nearest “base town” with more hotels and restaurants.

-• Bluff, Utah (50 miles north of Monument Valley):
+• Bluff, Utah (50 miles north of Monument Valley) – town with character, beautifully situated among red rocks.

 • Willow Street Cottages: Charming, fully-equipped cottages offering privacy.
 Rates start around $150 per night.